Running Touch has shared a live, stripped-back version of his latest single, ‘Signs’.

 Running Touch drew inspiration from Santana and Citizen Cope in creating the new version.
 He also enlisted the help of session guitarist Mitchell Clews.

-“I got Mitchell Clews to write a bunch of ideas to go off,” Kopp said.
+“I got Mitchell Clews to write a bunch of ideas to go off,” he said.

 “I’ve always been interested in orchestral arrangements and the process and differences in producing that compared to what I usually do.”